Curriculum Vitae

 - Second Asian Conference on Experimental Business Research, Hong Kong, December 2003.

-- Southern Economic Association meeting, San Antonio, Texas, November 2003.
+- Southern Economic Associationmeeting, San Antonio, Texas, November 2003.

 - Claremont McKenna College, October 2003.

-- Reputation Systems Symposium, MIT, April 2003.
+- Reputation System Symposium,MIT, April 2003.

 - Williams College, April 2003.